nathanallen/FEWD_public/Week 1/part_1_intro_notes.md

 ####SublimeText
 * `tab`  or `shift+]` (indent)
 * `shift+tab` or `shift+[` (unindent)
+* `cmd+/` (comment code)
+* `cmd+arrow-key` (jump to the beginning/end of a line, or the top/bottom of the page).

 Learn 'em and use 'em!
-Don't forget you can always click on menu options to jog your memory!
+Don't forget you can always click on the menu to jog your memory!
 The keyboard shortcuts are listed next to each menu option.

 ## Resources
 * How do I know what HTML tag to use?
 [List of HTML5 Tags](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5/HTML5_element_list?redirectlocale=en-US&redirectslug=HTML%2FHTML5%2FHTML5_element_list)